duyp6090/Manage-Student-Academic-Insight-Graduation-Forecast/README.md

 ![image.png](media/login_image.png)

-*A simple login page with a welcoming design, input fields for username and password, and a "Submit" button.*
+*A simple login page with a welcoming design, input fields for username and password, and a "Log in" button.*

 ### 4.2.
 Dashboard Interface